Guidelines

 • The working groups and contact seminars must involve researchers and practitioners from at least three of the Nordic countries.

-A) Individual travel support for participation in conferences:
+A) Support for participation in conferences:

 • Priority is given to early career researchers and/or researchers without possibilities for institutional funding.